OscarSouth/theHarmonicAlgorithm/README.md

 style you would prefer to begin with as well as which root note and upper musical structure will be chosen as the initial state.

-In this example, flat notation with the starting chord of G minor is chosen.
+In this example, flat notation with the starting chord of Eb minor is chosen:

 ![selections](img/selections.gif)